-It is such a joy to spend time in the mighty outdoors after a long winter.
-However, I am re-posting “Put on your SPF” which originates from May 2016, as a reminder to use a sunscreen.
+It seems timely to re-post “Put on your SPF” which originates from May 2016, as a reminder to use a sunscreen.

 Yesterday, I drove around 30 miles, parked my car then climbed two long flights of stairs to a large waiting room.
 I felt quite anxious.
 I was back for a six month review after having a 2 cm wide basal cell carcinoma removed from the bridge of my nose.

 I have always been respectful of the sun’s rays and applied a good SPF when needed; I now wear a hat for extra protection.